Jman-Github/ReVanced-Patch-Bundles/README.md

 [![Patch bundle updater](https://github.com/Jman-Github/ReVanced-Patch-Bundles/actions/workflows/patch-bundle-updater.yml/badge.svg)](https://github.com/Jman-Github/ReVanced-Patch-Bundles/actions/workflows/patch-bundle-updater.yml)

 # 📋 Suggestions, Questions & Issues
-If you have any issues, suggestions, and/or questions please don't be affraid to create a [issue](https://github.com/Jman-Github/ReVanced-Patch-Bundles/issues/new)!
+If you have any issues, suggestions, and/or questions please don't be afraid to create a [issue](https://github.com/Jman-Github/ReVanced-Patch-Bundles/issues/new)!
 You can also communicate with me in [discussions](https://github.com/Jman-Github/ReVanced-Patch-Bundles/discussions).
 For contributors, see information about that [here](https://github.com/Jman-Github/ReVanced-Patch-Bundles/blob/bundles/CONTRIBUTING.md).

 Check out [Awesome-ReVanced](https://github.com/Jman-Github/Awesome-ReVanced) if you want more ReVanced related projects and resources!

 # ❓ About
-This repository automatically checks for patch and integration (or patches & extensions; depends on API version) updates from the repositorys listed [below](https://github.com/Jman-Github/ReVanced-Patch-Bundles#-patch-bundles-urls) every 30 minutes.
+This repository automatically checks for patch and integration (or patches & extensions; depends on API version) updates from the repositories listed [below](https://github.com/Jman-Github/ReVanced-Patch-Bundles#-patch-bundles-urls) every 30 minutes.
 These repositories are alternative ReVanced patch and integration/extension sources for users who want extended patch sources with ReVanced.
 The links listed below are used for the patch bundle sources in the [ReVanced Manager Compose](https://github.com/ReVanced/revanced-manager/tree/compose-dev).
 Use these links to set your patch bundle(s) inside the ReVanced Manager Compose.
-Choose between dev, stable and latest (this includes prerealses & regular releases) releases for the patch bundle sources.
-The links will import the patch bundle(s) (integrations & patches or patches & extensions; depends on API version) into the manager which should update the bundle(s) every time these links have a change in there code.
+Choose between dev, stable and latest (this includes prereleases & regular releases) releases for the patch bundle sources.
+The links will import the patch bundle(s) (integrations & patches or patches & extensions; depends on API version) into the manager which should update the bundle(s) every time these links have a change in their code.
 The patch bundles with the "[API v4]" label signify whether the patch bundle uses the old API (API v3) or the new one (being API v4).
 Currently, the [ReVanced Manager Compose](https://github.com/ReVanced/revanced-manager/tree/compose-dev) only supports API v4 bundles, so any bundle without the "API v4" label will not be usable in the manager.
 *If you have any other working ReVanced alternative patch and integration/extension repositories that aren't already included in this repository, please create an [issue](https://github.com/Jman-Github/ReVanced-Patch-Bundles/issues) to let me know.*
 > [!IMPORTANT]
-> **Latest:** The latest patch & integrations with prerelases included.
+> **Latest:** The latest patch & integrations with prereleases included.
 Meaning if the latest release is a prerelease, it will update to that.
 If it's a regular release, it will also update to that.
 >
->**Stable:** The latest stable patch & integrations with does prereleases excluded.
+>**Stable:** The latest stable patch & integrations with prereleases excluded.
 Meaning it will just update to the latest regular releases and skip over prereleases.
 >
 >**Dev:** The latest dev patch & integrations with regular releases excluded.
 Meaning it will just update to the latest prerelease and skip over the regular releases.

 > [!WARNING]
 > Some of the dev-patch-bundle sources will not be working.
 This is due to some of the repositories having never created a prerelease.
-Those sources will have "N/A" in the repsective patch-bundle.json files.
+Those sources will have "N/A" in the respective patch-bundle.json files.
 # 📋 Patch Bundles URLs
 ### 📦 ReVanced-Patches-Bundle [API v4]:
 <details>